 -

-An accountant felt called to write a book, yet she valued the stability of her full-time job.
-She created a simple routine and wrote in steady sessions each week.
-Over time, her manuscript grew and her confidence strengthened.
-Her Great Work was bringing her book forward while honoring the career that supported her.
+An accountant felt called to write a book, but she did not want to give up the stability of her full time job.
+She built a gentle routine and wrote in steady weekly sessions until her manuscript grew and her voice strengthened.

 -

-A government employee was waiting for her student loans to be cleared through PSLF.
+A government employee is waiting for her student loans to be cleared through PSLF, a process that takes years.
 During that long stretch of time, she began creating detailed cosplay costumes after work.
-The projects brought energy and connection, and she found a community that celebrated her creativity.
-Her Great Work was giving shape to her creative identity while she stayed committed to her financial goals.
+She found the projects brought energy, joy, and connection.

 These stories, along with many others, are told in Great Work.